paulking99/jee-jboss-playground/transactions/README.md

  * See JEE Transaction rules at: http://docs.oracle.com/javaee/6/tutorial/doc/bncij.html
  * Each Arquillian integration test tests a JEE transaction rule.
  * The transaction IDs are collected are in a Map&lt;String,String&gt; with format: CLASS_NAME, TRANSACTION_ID
- * Transactions are logged in the Wildfly terminal
+ * Transactions are logged in the Wildfly terminal, example:
  ```
  wildfly_1  |
  wildfly_1  | ejbToEjbWithTransactionAttributeRequiresNew transaction list: